SFDO-Tooling/CumulusCI/docs/github_actions.rst

 we're assuming your project already has a ``cumulusci.yml`` and that you are successfully running CumulusCI flows locally.

+There is also a `template repository <https://github.com/SFDO-Tooling/CumulusCI-CI-Demo>`_ that is setup to run :ref:`CumulusCI Flow` with GitHub actions.
+This repository can be used as a starting point for implementing your own project or as a reference for the following material.

 .. note::
    GitHub Actions are free for open source (public) repositories.
    Check with GitHub about pricing for private repositories.